elunna/nerfhack-changelog/README.md

 * Herbivore pets will eat grass (EvilHack)

 ### Puddles
-* Ported from EvilHack and SlashTHEM.
+* A new dungeon feature ported from EvilHack and SlashTHEM.
 * Many pools are replaced with puddles instead.
 * Fountains gush out puddles instead of pools
 * Disarming a rust trap results in a puddle instead of a fountain